 As the name suggests, Classic Autistic Disorder was the diagnosis that most people associate with Autism.
 This typically involves delays or difficulty in behavior, communication, and social interactions.
 Sometimes referred to as Kanners Syndrome, this type was diagnosed when children needed a set routine and more assistance due to their limited social and verbal communication.
 Parents have reported that their children experience sensory issues causing them to be hypersensitive to things like lights, sounds, tastes, smells, etc.

 Today, this would be classified as Level 3 ASD.
+Understanding these different kinds of autism helps in recognizing the specific support each child may need.

 Rett Syndrome